muralimanohar2002/Break-app/README.md

 2. Person can send the reaction over text and image by tapping over the messages.
 5 different types of reactions can be sent.

 ## Full walkthrough of Break
+Click on image to go on you tube demonstration:
 [![Break-app](https://img.youtube.com/vi/RiYI2EHQycM/0.jpg)](https://www.youtube.com/watch?v=RiYI2EHQycM)